On 28 February 2026, this home achieved something remarkable.

 Throughout the afternoon, the home experienced the normal rhythm of household activity.

 Energy consumption rose and fell as appliances were used.
 You can see several spikes in demand as cooking, kettles, and other electrical loads switched on.
+With the the solar array perfectly covering these demands.

 Even when passing clouds briefly reduced generation, the system responded instantly.
 The batteries stepped in momentarily, smoothing the supply without the need for grid electricity.